Keeping the Arts Alive

 In a Care Community?

 Are you in a care community and seeking to experience an arts access program?
 Sometimes our arts access programs are only accessible to those living at home or with family.
-Through various programs, I can work with local artists, an online database, and high school/university students to bring arts access programming into the care community.
+Through various programs, I can work with local artists, online databases, and high school/university students to bring arts access programming into the care community.
 If you are interested in hosting a local arts access program, please reach out to Kate@dementialettersproject.com to set up a free consultation and discuss what you would like to see.